-What are the benefits of becoming a UMHAN member?
+What are the benefits of UMHAN membership?

 Peer Support and Consultation: Your role as a Mental Health Adviser is likely to be extremely challenging and possibly frustrating at times.
 UMHAN members include some of the most experienced university Mental Health Advisers in the country and are familiar with the demands that may affect you on a both a professional and personal basis.
 Other members can provide peer consultation on issues relating to supporting students with mental health difficulties.
 New members are offered induction and support from our friendly and approachable welcoming team.
 As a member, you become part of a supportive community, which gives you the opportunity to share your experiences, knowledge and advice through exclusive Jiscmail discussion forums, and connect with other professionals throughout the UK and keep on top of what’s going on.